Duncan Grant

 Duncan James Corrowr Grant (21 January 1885 – 8 May 1978) was a Scottish painter and designer of textiles, pottery, theatre sets, and costumes.
 He was a member of the Bloomsbury Group.
 His father was Bartle Grant, a "poverty-stricken" major in the army, and much of his early childhood was spent in India and Burma.
-He was a grandson of Sir John Peter Grant, 12th Laird of Rothiemurchus, KCB, GCMG, and sometime Lieutenant-Governor of Bengal.
+He was a grandson of Sir John Peter Grant GCMG KCB, 12th Laird of Rothiemurchus and sometime Lieutenant-Governor of Bengal.

 Early life

 Childhood

 Grant was born on 21 January 1885, to Major Bartle Grant and Ethel Isabel McNeil in Rothiemurchus, Aviemore, Scotland.
 Between 1887 and 1894, the family lived in India and Burma, returning to Scotland every two years.
 During this period, Grant was educated by his governess, Alice Bates.
 Along with Rupert Brooke, Grant attended Hillbrow School, Rugby, 1894–99, where he received lessons from an art teacher and became interested in Japanese prints.
 During this period, Grant spent his school holidays at Hogarth's House, Chiswick, with his grandmother, Lady Grant.
-He attended St Paul's School, London (as a boarder for two terms), 1899-1901, where he was awarded several art prizes.
+He attended St Paul's School, London (as a boarder for two terms), 1899–1901, where he was awarded several art prizes.